 • NW Richmond Beach Road between 3rd Ave NW and 8th Ave NW

 High collision locations have higher rates of injury collisions than other roads or intersections in Shoreline.
-The striping change should improve safety while still allowing traffic to flow.

 There was an open house at the beginning of design to share information, receive feedback on different options, and address peoples’ questions and concerns about the project.
 You can view the meeting materials below: